Will the Distributed Energy Revolution Leave Renters Behind?

 With conventional distributed energy offerings off the table, renters can seek out a few places where groundbreaking programs make them available.

 German battery startup sonnen, acquired by Shell in 2019, outfitted the eco-chic Soleil Lofts apartment complex outside of Salt Lake City with its residential batteries.
-Carbon-conscious renters can choose a unit there, and live beneath solar panels and alongside an ecoLinx battery system.
-The batteries provide backup power in the rare event of an outage, and also serve as a virtual power plant for the local utility.
+Carbon-conscious renters can choose a unit there and live beneath solar panels and alongside an ecoLinx battery system.
+The batteries provide backup power in the rare event of an outage and also serve as a virtual power plant for the local utility.
 Otherwise, the tenants have limited means to interact with the clean-energy technologies.

-Sonnen is working on similar projects in California, Arizona, Florida and Illinois; that model requires a homebuilder partner who buys into the distributed energy vision and weaves it into home designs.
+Sonnen is working on similar projects in California, Arizona, Florida and Illinois; that model requires a homebuilder partner that buys into the distributed energy vision and weaves it into home designs.

 Sunrun offers another route.
-The installer is working with community choice aggregators in the Bay Area to outfit homes, including multi-family housing, with solar and storage.
-If the property owner agrees to participate, this program gives tenants bill savings, and backs up communal spaces, though not individual units, in an outage.
+The installer is working with community-choice aggregators in the Bay Area to outfit homes, including multifamily housing, with solar and storage.
+If the property owner agrees to participate, this program provides tenants bill savings and backs up communal spaces, though not individual units, in an outage.

 East Bay Community Energy, one of the participating power providers, has begun outreach to landlords and aims to install systems through the end of 2022.